 - not agree your right and give reasons why not (which will then need to be determined by the county court); or

-- neither admit nor deny entitlement, but state that an application is to be made to court for an order that the right to enfranchise cannot be exercised on the grounds the freeholder intends to redevelop the whole or a substantial part of the premises (see below);
+- neither admit nor deny entitlement, but state that an application is to be made to court for an order that the right to enfranchise cannot be exercised on the grounds the landlord intends to redevelop the whole or a substantial part of the premises;

-Where there is a leaseback the value of the flat(s) is deducted from the calculations.
 Where, after service of the freeholder’s Counter-Notice, the Nominee Purchaser and the freeholder cannot agree on the price or some other aspects of the conveyance, then after the initial two months, following service of the Counter-Notice, either party can apply to the First-tier Tribunal (Property Chamber) for an independent determination on the issue.
-Clearly, the leaseholders`’ professional advisers must have all relevant documents at hand to deal with such an application.
+Clearly, the tenants’ professional advisers must have all relevant documents at hand to deal with such an application.